-How do I prevent white stains on my glassware?
+How do you prevent white stains on your glassware?

 Determine the cause of the white stains

 Stains on glassware can be caused inside the dishwasher by limescale or glass corrosion.
 You can easily find out what caused it by rubbing a drop of white vinegar on them.
 If the haze disappears, it's limescale.
 If the white vinegar has no effect, we're dealing with glass corrosion.
 For both cases, you can read what to do below.

 Fill the sink with warm water and add a cup of white vinegar.
 Let the glasses stand in this mixture for 15 minutes.
 Remove the glasses and rinse them with clean water.
 Then wipe the glasses dry with a clean tea towel.

 Put all glasses with limescale in the dishwasher.
 Place 2 tablets of denture cleaner in the cutlery basket.
 You don't have to add dishwasher tablets.
 Then run a standard dishwashing program and properly dry your glasses afterwards.
 You can prevent limescale by providing your dishwasher with enough salt.
 The salt ensures that the water softener in the dishwasher does its job properly.

 Glass corrosion can be recognized by a dull stain, scratches, or a rainbow-like discoloration.
 Glass corrosion is permanent and cannot be repaired.
 However, the rainbow-colored shine is not the affected glass itself, but a layer on the glass.
 This can sometimes be polished off.
 Below you can read how to do this and how to prevent glass corrosion from now on.

 Make a paste of water and a teaspoon of bicarbonate or toothpaste.
 Use a cloth to rub the pasta on the glass and rinse the glass.
 Is the discoloration still there?
 Then repeat the process.